benki-ng/homekit-door/SECURITY.md

 ## We will buy you a pint policy

-As with all our home automation projects for our apartment if you find something we will buy you 1 pint (568.261 ml).
+As with all our home automation projects for our apartment if you find something interesting we will buy you 1 imperial pint (568.261 ml).

 ## Reporting a Vulnerability